Aman Tokyo vs Mandarin Oriental Tokyo

 Breakfast at the Mandarin Oriental is a full spread: an extensive selection of fresh fruits, artisan cheeses, yogurts with every topping imaginable, a bakery wall of house-made croissants, bagels, muffins, and pastries — alongside a dedicated Japanese breakfast station with Hokkaido natto, organic onsen egg, miso soup, and soba.
 You also choose a plated dish from the kitchen: I rotated across stays between eggs Benedict, the truffle egg (with black truffle shavings, mushroom, and a barely-set yolk), and ramen.
 Prosecco and fresh-pressed juices are included.
 The whole thing is served with that same attentiveness that runs through every part of this property.

-For dinner, the MO houses The Pizza Bar on 38th — a sleek, marble-clad Italian spot with Tokyo Tower in the window and a Michelin-backed kitchen that has no business being this good at a hotel.
-In September 2023, they were running a pop-up omakase lunch collaboration between their resident chef and TALEA, with a personalized menu printed with my name and date and signed by both chefs.
+For dinner, the MO houses 7 food and beverage venues.
+A must-visit is the Pizza Bar on 38th — a sleek, marble-clad Italian spot with Tokyo Tower in the window and a Michelin-backed kitchen that has no business being this good at a hotel.
+In September 2023, they were running a pop-up omakase lunch collaboration between their resident chef and TALEA, a New York restaurant, with a personalized menu printed with my name and date and signed by both chefs.
 Scallop with caviar and parsley oil.
 Risotto with oyster.
 Lamb with black lemon.
+A tiramisu served under the name "TALEA."
 All of it 38 floors above Tokyo.
 They also have Tapas Molecular Bar — a theatrical molecular gastronomy experience that requires a reservation well in advance and is genuinely unlike anything else in the city.

 One hotel is priced for its brand.
 The other earns every dollar.